WeeqnMain/NoteKeeper/README.md

 # NoteKeeper
 A simple web application with which you can store your notes, delete them, and find the ones you want using filters

+This was done using ASP.NET Core & React, Tailwindcss, ChakraUI

 ## Table of Contents

 - [Installation](#installation)